 - Easy Sauerkraut Salad with Mango and Almonds • Happy Kitchen

 - Instant Pot Yogurt: Everything You Need to Know

 - Russian Grandma's Pickled Tomatoes • Happy Kitchen

 How to Improve Gut Health Naturally

-Eliminate high inflammatory foods, GMO foods, inorganic foods, highly processed and refined foods, packaged foods, and limit dairy, gluten, and refined + unrefined sugars of any sort.
+- Eliminate high inflammatory foods, GMO foods, inorganic foods, highly processed and refined foods, and packaged foods, and limit dairy, gluten, and refined + unrefined sugars of any sort.

-Include sprouted grains and seeds into your diet.
+- Include sprouted grains and seeds in your diet.

 Prebiotics v.s.
 Probiotics + Health Benefits

 Prebiotics are fibers that are not easily digested and ferment in the gut.
 The process of fermentation feeds the ‘good’ bacteria in the gut.
 Benefits:

 - Helps increase the absorption of much-needed vitamins, minerals, and nutrients.